Life Insurance for Soldiers on Active Duty

 NOTE: These competitive rates would be applicable so long as you don't have current deployment orders.

 Additional Life Insurance for Special Forces Military Personnel

 If you happen to serve in the Special Forces such as the Navy Seals or Army Rangers, we can also help you find additional life insurance coverage.

 In most instances, you won’t likely qualify for normal rates and will likely be accessed an additional flat extra on top of your regular rates.
 This would be due to the increased hazard of your particular branch of service.
 This is also applicable to other civilians who are employed in high risk occupations.

 However, the point is that there numerous insurers out there and some are far more lenient than others, so it’s always a good idea to use an independent agents like the ones here at JRC because we can shop the market for you to find the best rates.

-Whether you are currently serving or about to leave the military, your health may have deteriorated since you enlisted.
+If you are currently serving or getting ready to to leave the military, your health may have deteriorated since you enlisted.
 If you need additional life insurance and are worried about how your health issue might impact your premiums, we can help.

 Here at JRC, we specialize in high risk health issues and we know what insurers are looking at when they evaluate each person’s situation.
 Keep in mind that not all life insurers are the same as some are much more liberal than others when it comes to various health conditions.

 It’s vital that you review you life insurance needs because your circumstances will change.
 Make sure your family has the life insurance safety net they need so they can carry on living the way you would want them to!